jship/jship.github.io/posts/2017-06-11-zurihac-recap.md

 #### Foundation

 I wanted to learn [Vincent Hanquez](https://twitter.com/vincenthz)'s [Foundation](https://github.com/haskell-foundation/foundation) package as I had only read about it before ZuriHac.
-I spent a good chunk of my time with Marco Lucensis at ZuriHac exploring pieces of it.
+I spent a good chunk of my time with Marco Martinucci at ZuriHac exploring pieces of it.
 We found an [issue](https://github.com/haskell-foundation/foundation/issues/312) that required a decent amount of refactoring and gave us something tangible to work on as we dove into the package.
 We came close to fixing the issue during the event, and more importantly, we learned a great deal about associated types, efficient builders, etc.  It was a pleasure working with [Nicolas Di Prima](https://github.com/NicolasDP) and Vincent.
 They are phenomenal and patient teachers!

 #### Nomyx